frustrianm/Pewlett_Hackard_Analysis/README.md

-# Pewlett_Hackard_Analysis
+# Employee Database with SQL
-FRM's Module 7 Repository
+Florencio's repository for SQL (PGAdmin) activities and Challenge 7